 He later returned to China to set up Google’s base there.
 However, Google failed to be successful.
 He left in 2007 to launch a series of start-ups: the e-commerce website Ouku, which he sold for USD $2.2 million in 2010, Lequee, which helped market foreign brands on China’s e-commerce platforms, and the gaming company, Xumeng.

 In 2015, Huang initially sought to solve these problems in the agricultural sector by providing a platform for farmers to sell their produce directly to consumers via a consumer to manufacturer (C2M) model.
-He created a “social e-commerce platform” which incentivizes customers to make large orders in groups with friends and neighbors using discounts and rewards.
-It became known as “team purchasing” – a model which benefits both customers, due to large discounts, and sellers, who gain from greater economies of scale and market insight.
+He created a “social e-commerce platform”, which incentivizes customers to make large orders in groups with friends and neighbors using discounts and rewards.
+It became known as “team purchasing” – a model which benefits both customers due to large discounts, and sellers who also gain from greater economies of scale and market insight.
 In 2017, Pinduoduo branched out from agricultural products, selling everything from clothing, household items, electronics to fresh produce.